TO-CIT-casperting/TO-CIT-site/README.md

   5. Using Postman to test web server routes
   6. Using JSON
   7. Using Fastify with POST, PUT, and DELETE verbs

+### Project 5: JavaScript classes in the Monster Game program
+  1. Working with JavaScript Class constructors and methods
+  2. Working with code modules
+  3. Woring with Array map() and forEach() methods
+  4. Working with concept of a gaming loop
+  5. Working with objects and arrays

+### Project 6: Rectangle class and Triangle class inherit from Shape base class
+  1. Working with JavaScript Classes with inheritance
+  2. Debugging code
+  3. Using a generic block of code to process data

+### Project 7: GitHub repos and GitHub Pages
+  1. Working with GitHub repos
+  2. Working with GitHub Pages
+  3. Creating an initial CIT Minor portfilio for labs and projects